METok: Multi-Stage Event-based Token Compression for Efficient Long Video Understanding: Conclusion

 \section{Conclusion}

-In this paper, we introduced METok, a training-free multi-stage token compression framework that significantly enhances VLM efficiency for long-video understanding.
+In this paper, we introduced METok, a training-free multi-stage token compression framework that significantly enhances VLLM efficiency for long-video understanding.
 By integrating event-aware segmentation, hierarchical token pruning, and KV Cache optimization, METok substantially reduces computational costs while preserving accuracy.
 Our extensive experiments on LLaVA-OneVision-(0.5B, 7B), LongVA-7B and VILA-1.5-13B show that METok achieves up to 80.6\% FLOPs reduction and 93.5\% KV cache savings with comparable performance.
 METok generalizes well to different model sizes and architectures, while also improving memory consumption for the tested VLLMs.
+Overall, METok offers a unified and efficient solution that focuses on maintaining long-range temporal and semantic coherence, making it particularly well-suited for long-form video tasks.